Skip to main content

 Mode selection happens automatically at the start of each agent run:

-1. Pullfrog reads all configured modes (built-in + custom)
+1. Pullfrog spawns an agent that reads all configured modes (built-in + custom)

 2. The agent analyzes the prompt against each mode’s description